alexiscash/knex-base/README.md

 ## Getting Started

-You will have to begin by install [Knex][] and one of its supported database drivers as peer dependencies.
+You will have to begin by installing [Knex][] and one of its supported database drivers as peer dependencies.

 ```bash